szstonelee/redrock/README.md

 **RedRock is a 100% compatible Redis server program and supports data expansion to disk**

-Although Redis has RDB/AOF disk files, for Redis, this is only a data backup, that is, Redis commands cannot read and write data contained in RDB/AOF files in real time, and the entire Redis data size is still limited by the server hardware memory. limit.
+Although Redis has RDB/AOF disk files, for Redis, this is only a data backup, that is, Redis commands cannot read and write data contained in RDB/AOF files in real time, and the entire Redis data size is still limited by the server hardware memory limit.
 The memory of the top-level server is only a few TB at most.
 Generally, the memory of the server is in the order of GB, and the memory is too expensive.

 RedRock automatically converts data that exceeds memory to disk storage.
 In this way, hot data is in memory to ensure access speed, and cold and warm data is in disk and supports real-time reading and writing.
 RedRock does automatic hot and cold conversion for this purpose, thereby greatly saving hardware costs. .
 Because the price of disk is almost negligible compared to memory, and the size of disk far exceeds the limit of memory.
 The memory is generally at the GB level, and the disk can be easily configured to the TB or even PB level.
 Under the condition of similar cost, the size of the data can be increased by more than a thousand times.